 Altruistic concern for human welfare and advancement, usually manifested by donations of money, property, or work to needy persons, by endowment of institutions of learning and hospitals, and by generosity to other socially useful purposes.

-Major Gift Coordinator
+Gift Shop Coordinator

 If you have questions or would like to view our most recent audited financial statement please contact us.
 Our most recent Registered Charity Information Return can be accessed online.